AP automation: Definition, how it works, and key benefits

 Quora, the social question-and-answer website, had clunky AP processes holding it back.
 Vendors emailed bills to an AP inbox, then the Quora team downloaded invoices, saved them to Google Drive, and linked them to bills in the company's ERP.
 Approvals happened over email, and tools in the company's fintech stack didn't integrate easily with the ERP, so closing the books meant heavy manual data entry.

 After implementing Ramp, Quora automated its AP processes by integrating directly with NetSuite.
-Finance Manager Richard Gobea noted that the bidirectional sync between Ramp and NetSuite lets the company see changes in real time, with just three steps from invoice processing to payment and reporting.
+Finance Manager Richard Gobea noted that the bidirectional sync between Ramp and NetSuite lets the company see changes in real time, with just 3 steps from invoice processing to payment and reporting.

 Automate accounts payable with Ramp

-Ramp brings AP automation together with expense management, corporate cards, and accounting automation in one platform—so you get unified spend visibility instead of disconnected tools.
+Ramp brings AP automation together with expense management, corporate cards, and accounting automation in one platform, so you get unified spend visibility instead of disconnected tools.

 Whether you use Ramp Bill Pay as a standalone AP system or pair it with the rest of the Ramp platform, you get accuracy and automation that legacy systems can't match.